javers/javers.github.io/documentation/configuration/index.md

 1. **JaVers family**, specified by [`JsonTypeAdapter`]({{ site.javadoc_url }}index.html?org/javers/core/json/JsonTypeAdapter.html) interface.
-   It's a thin abstraction over Gson native type adapters.
+   It’s a thin abstraction over Gson native type adapters.
    We recommend using this family in most cases as it has nice API and isolates you (to some extent) from low level Gson API.
    * Implement `JsonTypeAdapter` interface